College Counseling Philosophy

 • An in-depth, Parker-specific “College Counseling Portal Page” for students and their parents/guardians

-• Information, advice and counsel for students and families throughout all stages of the college selection process, from the initial search and list building through the application and matriculation decisions
+• Information and advice for students and families throughout all stages of the college selection process, from the initial search and college list building through the application and matriculation decisions

 • A primary college counselor for students’ individual questions, beginning with a family meeting during spring semester of junior year